collinskatie/cub-s/README.md

 A script highlighting data loading will be released shortly; however, as a start, one can use `CUB-S` via ....
 We do encourage playing with other ways to use CUB-S as well!

+`cub_s_labels.json` is structured as follows:
+* Each key is the id of an image in the `CUB` test set.
+These integers match directly with the test set from ....
+* Keys maps to lists of soft labels for all concepts for that image.
+Each image is associated with 28 different concepts.
+Some images have been labeled by multiple people; most were only labeled by one person.
+In the case of many labels, the lists ....

 ## Raw Data Format

 The columns in our raw_data (`raw_cub-s_human_data.csv`) represent: